ruby-amqp/rubymarchhare.info/articles/connecting.md

 ## Closing Channels

-To close a channel, use the `HotBunnies::Channel#close` method.
+To close a channel, use the `MarchHare::Channel#close` method.
 A closed channel can no longer be used.

 ``` ruby